-The default process parameters $(\theta, \phi)$ from the proportional hazard rate model were provided by the Kamakura Risk Information Services division of Kamakura Corporation.
-Kamakura uses a refinement of the approach employed by Chava and Jarrow (2004) to estimate these parameters that are then used to construct the full term structure of cumulative default probabilities.
-Specifically, for each issuer-day we calculate cumulative default probabilities from the 10-year term structure of monthly marginal default probabilities (the monthly probability of default conditional on no prior default) that Kamakura generates from separate maturity-specific models.
+23The model underlying the default probability calculations is similar to the one used in Campstructure of monthly marginal default probabilities (the monthly probability of default conditional on no prior default) that Kamakura generates from separate maturity-specific models.
 The state variables used in the Kamakura hazard rate estimation include both firm specific and macroeconomic variables.
 Importantly, the default probabilities do not use traded bond or CDS prices as inputs.
-Default probabilities are therefore separate inputs relative to the observed bond prices that we fit using our model.
+Default probabilities are therefore separate inputs relative to the observed bond prices that we fit using our model.24